ethics: other peoples' ethics - human rights - democracy - CO2

 ....is a checklist of ethical "areas of concern" applied to companies, and this page tries to apply it to Veganline.com in case anyone ever asks about this stuff, or wants to see an "environmental policy", and maybe just see the gaps; the low scores.
 For a couple of hundred pounds, Ethical Consumer will repeat this work and publish.

 ✔ - probably score well

 ✘ - probably score badly

 ☐ - probably not applicable

-Ethicsore uses a nobbly set of concerns that no one person is going to a agree with absolutely and support in all their purchases and investments, but it just makes better reading.
-They don't mention social security much.
-They're based on opposition campaigns: there is a boycott call on China but not Vietnam There's one against just about every way of generating electricity.
+Ethicsore uses a nobbly set of concerns that no one person is going to agree with.
+It doesn't mention social security.
+It's based on opposition campaigns: there is a boycott call on China which looses "a whole point", but not Vietnam There's one against just about every way of generating electricity.

-Veganline.com/info/why-made-in has a more even approach, simply listing scores for each country where our shoes are made for human rights, democracy, health and education spending, and a link to the social security system in each country.
+Veganline.com/info/why-made-in simply lists scores for each country where our shoes are made for human rights, democracy, health and education spending, and a link to the social security system in each country.

 At the other extreme are lists from Ethical Trading Initiative set-up by large importers and civil servants, which are more dull.
 All such scores tend to ignore the firms making things in Europe under EU law that are way-ahead of anything a well-scored multinational can achieve.

 Veganline.com sells only vegan products, which saves checking fifty-plus sub-bullet-points.
 The strictest vegans or the most emotive ones wouldn't enjoy going round leather shoe factories, but we can tick the box.